Lower Back Pain: Symptoms, Causes, and Treatments

 Causes of Lower Back Pain

 There are a wide variety of causes when it comes to lower back pain.
 When it comes to acute back pain, most are the result of something upsetting or obstructing how the various parts of your back work together.
 Your back is made up of your spine, muscle, nerves, and intervertebral discs, which are fluid-filled discs that absorb shock from movement and cushion your spinal bones.
+Not to mention, repetitive motion (repeating the same task over and over again) can also be a contributing factor to back pain.

 Causes can be sorted into congenital, degenerative issues, injury-related problems, and whether or not they occur because of the spine.